Hero Background

 Founded by Dr. Ethel Percy Andrus in 1958, the AARP’s mission is to support seniors through aging.
 When Medicare was introduced in 1965, the AARP expanded its role to help members connect with healthcare and wellness services.

-Today, the AARP provides a wide range of member benefits like travel, lodging, and restaurant discounts, member meet-ups, and several insurance options.
-AARP life insurance is exclusively available to association members, but policies aren’t handled by the non-profit organization.
+Today, the AARP provides a wide range of member benefits, including travel, lodging, restaurant discounts, member meet-ups, and insurance options.
+AARP Life Insurance is exclusively available to association members, but they don’t handle the policies themselves.

 AARP Life Insurance Coverage Options

-AARP has a few life insurance options for seniors: burial insurance, guaranteed whole life insurance, and term life insurance.
+AARP has a few life insurance options for seniors: guaranteed whole life insurance, burial insurance, and term life insurance.
 Here’s what they offer:

 1